 Jatamansi is a famous Ayurvedic herb used in neuro-psychiatric diseases and skin diseases.
-It is called as spikenard in English.
+It is known as Spikenard in English.
 Its botanical name is Nardostachys jatamansi DC.
 Its reference in Ayurveda is found since the times of Charaka and Sushruta.

 Nardostachys Jatamansi Dc. [ N. Grandiflora Dc; Valeriana Jatamansi Auct.
 Non Jones.]